 - Make certain outside dryer vent seals properly.

 - Install a programmable thermostat and program it to lower the house temperature at night and when the house is empty.

-- Replace batteries in smoke and carbon dioxide detectors.
+- Replace batteries in smoke and carbon monoxide detectors.

 - Using low speed, set ceiling fans to blow hot air down.

 - Make sure attic access door is sealed and insulated.

 - Install diverters on floor registers to direct heated air towards the inside of the room.

 - Keep fireplace dampers closed when not in use.

 - Add extra ceiling insulation in your attic.

 If you’d like to have a professional home energy efficiency audit, TVA is now offering an innovative virtual home energy audit.
 Using your mobile device, you’ll answer questions and allow a TVA energy efficiency expert to view your home, inside and out.
 With this information, they’ll be able to provide you with a list of improvements you can make to your home to reduce your energy consumption and save money.
 To learn more about the virtual home energy audit, and to learn how to schedule an audit, click here.